-New recommendations from the American Academy of Pediatrics and the National Highway Traffic Safety Administration state that children should ride rear facing until age 2.
+"The American Academy of Pediatrics states that children should ride in a rear-facing seat until they reach the highest weight or height allowed by their car safety seat manufacturer.
+Most convertible seats have limits that will allow children to ride rear facing for 2 years or more.
 Many parents and care givers have questions.
 “Why so long rear facing?
 Won’t his legs get hurt?
 What’s he do with his legs?
 Won’t she be squished?
 It was good enough for my kids 20 years ago, why isn’t it good enough anymore?”

 The answers to these are both simple and complex.
-The simple answer is that with better science, we can make better recommendations, and until about 4 years ago, we just didn’t have the science.
-Now that we do, we can say definitively that we know children who rear face, between ages one and two are 5 times safer than their forward facing peers.
-5 times - that’s a HUGE difference – 500% safer!
-When you know better, you can do better.
-This is why our recommendations have changed.
+The simple answer is that with better science, we can make better recommendations, and until a few years ago, we just didn’t have the science.
+Now that we do, we can say definitively that we know children who rear face, to age 3 or 4 or to the capacity of their rear facing convertible seat are safer than their forward facing peers.
+This is why the recommendations have changed.”

 Here is a video of rear facing verses forward facing

 In the video, did you see how the rear facing seat back absorbed almost all of the crash forces?
 The child dummy rode up and down, then back towards the vehicle seat.
 The force was nearly all absorbed by the shell of the seat.
 In comparison, the forward facing dummy had all the force placed on his neck and extremities.
 This can lead to very serious injuries in young children, mainly to the head and spinal cord.
 We can fix a leg.
 We can’t fix a spine.
 Spinal cord injuries are one of the big things we’re trying to prevent injury to.
 In babies and young children, the spinal cord comes in a number of pieces.
 During the growth process, it hardens or ossifies, creating more and more linkages to itself so that by the time a child reaches puberty, it is one piece.